An Input-Output Construction of Finite State $\rho/\mu$ Approximations for Control Design: Introduction

 \subsection{Overview of the Contribution}

-In a previous effort \cite{JOUR:Tarraf2012}, we proposed a notion of finite state approximation for `systems over finite alphabets', basically plants that are constrained to interact with their feedback controllers by sending and receiving signals taking values in fixed, finite alphabet sets.
+In a previous effort \cite{JOUR:Tarraf2012}, we proposed a notion of finite state approximation for `systems over finite alphabets', basically plants that are constrained to interact with their feedback controllers by sending and receiving signals taking their values in fixed, finite alphabet sets.
 We refer to this notion of approximation as a `$\rho/\mu$ approximation', to highlight the fact that is is compatible with the analysis \cite{JOUR:TaMeDa2008} and synthesis \cite{JOUR:TaMeDa2011} tools we had previously developed for systems whose properties and/or performance objectives are described in terms of $\rho/\mu$ gain conditions.
-Note that the proposed notion of $\rho/\mu$ approximation explicitly identified those properties that the approximate model needs to satisfy in order to enable certified-by-design controller synthesis.
-However, it did not restrict us to a particular constructive algorithm.
+Note that the proposed notion of $\rho/\mu$ approximation explicitly identified those properties that the approximate models need to satisfy in order to enable certified-by-design controller synthesis.
+However, it did not restrict us to a particular constructive algorithm for generating these approximations.

-In this paper, we propose and analyze a new constructive procedure for generating $\rho/\mu$ approximations of a given plant and performance objective.
-In contrast to the state-space based construction presented as a simple illustrative example in \cite{JOUR:Tarraf2012}, which was specifically tailored to the dynamics in question, the present construction is widely applicable to arbitrary plants over finite alphabets provided that: (i) They are not subject to exogenous inputs, and (ii) their outputs are a function of the state only (i.e. analogous to strictly proper transfer functions in the LTI setting).
+In this paper, we propose and analyze a new\footnote{Early versions of this construct and its analysis were presented in \cite{CONF:Tarraf2012,CONF:Tarraf2012a, CONF:Tarraf2013b} An implementation of this construct demonstrating its application to a specific example was presented in \cite{CONF:AalTar2012}.} approach for generating $\rho/\mu$ approximations of a given plant and performance objective.
+In contrast to the state-space based construction presented as a simple illustrative example in \cite{JOUR:Tarraf2012}, which was specifically tailored to the dynamics in question, the present construct is a general methodology that is applicable to arbitrary plants over finite alphabets provided that: (i) They are not subject to exogenous inputs, and (ii) their outputs are a function of the state only (i.e. analogous to strictly proper transfer functions in the LTI setting).